r0bdiabl0/laravel-phumbor/README.md

-Phumbor for Laravel 5/6
+Phumbor for Laravel
 =====================

 This Laravel package adds support for [the 99designs PHP interface](https://github.com/99designs/phumbor) to the [globocom Thumbor thumbnail service](https://github.com/globocom/thumbor).

-It is compatible with Laravel 5+ and Laravel 6+.
+It is compatible with Laravel 5+.

 Installation
 ------------